Versions and editions of Bruckner's symphonies: William Carragan

 William Carragan went on with the restitution of critical issues of Bruckner's symphonies.

 In 1998 Carragan reconstituted and issued the 1866, original version of Symphony No. 1.
 In 2005, he reconstituted and edited the 1872 version of Symphony No. 2, as well as its intermediate versions of 1873 and 1876.
 He also reviewed the 1877 version of Nowak, in which he corrected some residual errors.
 This revision, which is conform to Bruckner's manuscript, has been recorded by Daniel Barenboim with the Berlin Philharmonic Orchestra.
 Carragan also reconstituted the 1874 revision of Symphony No. 3, the 1878 version of Symphony No. 4 and the 1888 variants of Symphony No. 8.
 As last he reconstituted the complete 1876 version of Symphony No. 3.

 Some convinced Brucknerians, as Eliahu Inbal, Georg Tintner and, more recently, Simone Young and Marcus Bosch, have recorded the "forgotten" first versions of Symphonies No. 1, 2, 3, 4 and 8.

 The 1874 revision of Symphony No. 3 and the 1888 variant of Symphony No. 8 have been premiered and recorded by Gerd Schaller, Philharmonie Festiva.
 The complete 1876 version of the Symphony was premiered by Richard Pittman and the New England Philharmonic Orchestra on 2 March 2019 in Boston, Massachusetts.

 Benjamin-Gunnar Cohrs, Benjamin Korstvedt and Paul Hawkshaw

 In 2000 Benjamin-Gunnar Cohrs issued a new edition of Symphony No. 9, in which he corrected some errors he had found in Nowak's edition.
 The premiere of Cohrs’ edition together with the sketches of the Finale issued by John Alan Phillips have been recorded by Nikolaus Harnoncourt.

 In 2004 Benjamin Korstvedt issued a critical edition of the 1888 version of Symphony No. 4.
 This version has been premiered by Akira Naito.
+Thereafter, Korstvedt issued the 1876 variant of the first version of the Symphony, and reissued the second version of 1881 and the initial second version of 1878.
+The 1878 version has been premiered by Warren Cohen with the MusicaNova Orchestra 1 May 2022.

 Paul Hawkshaw has issued a new edition of the 1887 version of Symphony No. 8.
 This new edition has been premiered by Peter Oundjian with the Yale Symphony Orchestra on 27 October 2017.

 Attempts have also been made to reconstitute the original concepts of 1876-1877 of Symphony No. 5.